 Before his current work, Mr. Hobbs served as the Deputy Assistant Secretary and Chief Information Officer (CIO) of the U.S. Department of the Treasury from Deputy Chief Information Officer at the U.S. Department of Agriculture.
 During his federal tenure, Mr. Hobbs served as co-chair of the Federal CIO Council’s Workforce Committee whose goal was to improve the recruitment, retention, and skills of the Federal IT workforce.

 Christopher J. Dorobek is the voice behind GovLoop’s DorobekINSIDER, a blog and audio program that focuses on six words: Helping government do its job better.

 He is an award winning journalist and thought leader.
 In 2008, his editorials in Federal Computer Week were recognized with the ASBPE national editorial award, and in 2010, he was awarded Federal Computer Week’s prestigious Federal 100 Award — the only working journalist to win that award in its more than 20 year history.
 In 2014, he was recognized with the Association of Federal Information Resource Managers President’s Award for Media.

-Aliya Sternstein reports on cybersecurity and homeland security systems.
-She’s covered technology for more than a decade at such publications as Government Executive, Federal Computer Week, Forbes and National Journal’s Technology Daily.
+Aliya Sternstein is a freelance cybersecurity correspondent for The Christian Science Monitor.
+She’s covered technology and privacy for 15 years at such publications as Government Executive, Federal Computer Week, Forbes and National Journal’s Technology Daily.
 Sternstein also covered food safety and derivatives trading for Congressional Quarterly.
-She’s been a guest commentator on C-SPAN, MSNBC, Sirius XM and WAMU, among other radio and TV outlets.
+She’s been a guest commentator on ABC7, C-SPAN, MSNBC, Sirius XM and WAMU, among other radio and TV outlets.
 Sternstein is a graduate of the University of Pennsylvania and a proud Daily Pennsylvanian alumna.